 Of course, you can go to the beach and go sailing through the lakes if you so desire, but don’t forget there is more to Keego Harbor’s outdoor recreation than its many lakes.
-For instance, there are gorgeous outdoor parks like Fran Leaf Park, Sunset Park, Baxter-Morgan Park, Firefighters Park, and Hester Park.
+For instance, there are gorgeous outdoor parks, like Fran Leaf Park, Sunset Park, Baxter-Morgan Park, Firefighters Park, and Hester Park.
 Choose any of these incredible outdoor spaces for a picnic by the pond, a leisurely bike ride, a soccer game, a refreshing swim, or to watch your children play outside for once.
-Likewise, if you want to maximize your fitness potential on the days you aren’t outside living your best life, then stop into Bloomfield Fitness for a personal training session or two.
+Likewise, if you want to maximize your fitness potential on the days you are not outside living your best life, then stop into Bloomfield Fitness for a personal training session or two.

 Finally, if you are a foodie or you have currently been surviving on carry-outs, Keego Harbor has got you covered.
-There are several restaurants and bars that will satisfy any and all cravings like the Brewhaus Bar and Grill, The Lodge, Harbor Steak House, Gino’s Restaurant, and Indo.
+There are several restaurants and bars that will satisfy any and all cravings, like the Brewhaus Bar and Grill, The Lodge, Harbor Steak House, Gino’s Restaurant, and Indo.
 Embrace Nutrition is also a lovely smoothie and energizing tea spot if you are health-conscious with a sweet tooth.
 Plus, you can drive a few miles towards Orchard Lake Road and dine at J. Alexander’s or grab some freshly prepared goodness from Whole Foods Market.